Tyre Nichols' brutal beating by police shown on video

 The other officers then appear to hoist Nichols to his feet, with him flopping like a doll, barely able to stay upright.

-At one point, as Nichols is slumped up against a car, and not one of the officers renders aid.
-The body camera footage shows a first-person view of one of them reaching down and tying his shoe.
+It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided, even though two fire department officers arrived on the scene with medical equipment within 10 minutes.

-It takes more than 20 minutes after Nichols is beaten and on the pavement before any sort of medical attention is provided to him, even though two fire department officers arrived on the scene with medical equipment within 10 minutes.
+Throughout the videos, officers make claims about Nichols’ behavior that are not supported by the footage or that the district attorney and other officials have said did not happen.
+In one of the videos, an officer claims that during the initial traffic stop Nichols reached for his gun before fleeing and almost had his hand on the handle, which is not shown in the video.

-Cities across the country braced for large demonstrations.
-Nichols’ relatives urged supporters to protest peacefully.
+After Nichols is in handcuffs and leaning against a police car, several officers say that he must have been high.
+Later an officer says no drugs were found in his car, and another officer immediately counters that Nichols must have ditched something while he was running away.

 Speaking at the White House, President Joe Biden said Friday that he was “very concerned” about the prospect of violence and called for protests to remain peaceful.